sequenter/osrs-progress-v2/README.md

 osrs-progress-v2 is an SPA, written with [SvelteKit](https://kit.svelte.dev/), that provides a UI to act as a companion to track progress on OldSchool Runescape.
 Originally written with spaghetti vanilla JavaScript (and a bit of ancient [jQuery](https://jquery.com/)), v2 was created to be a modern equivalent... with more features!

+### Technology Stack

-- Technology stack consists of [Svelte](https://svelte.dev/) and [Typescript](https://www.typescriptlang.org/), with unit tests using [Vitest](https://vitest.dev/), JSON validation through [Ajv](https://ajv.js.org/), formatted using [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/).
+Written with [Svelte](https://svelte.dev/) and [Typescript](https://www.typescriptlang.org/), with unit tests using [Vitest](https://vitest.dev/), JSON validation through [Ajv](https://ajv.js.org/), formatted using [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/).

-- No longer OSAAT focused, skill levels can be set, not just unlocked.
+### Features

+- Track skill progress by unlocking and levelling manually, or obtain via username.
+- View available achievements, quests, pets and collections (referred to as _tasks_) that reveal based on skill levels and quest completions.
+- View current task completion progress.
+- View task requirements through their info dialogs.
 - Settings toggles:
-  - Combat: Allow combat related tasks.
+  - **Combat**: Enable combat and show combat related tasks.
-  - Ironman: set to ironman mode.
-  - Recommended: Set requirements to wiki recommended stats.
-- View task requirements through their info dialogs.
+  - **Ironman**: Show tasks that have extra ironman requirements that have been fulfilled.
+  - **Recommended**: Tasks will only show when _recommended_ (alongside required) stats have been fulfilled.

 ## Data